 Now, every time I sign up for a new card, investment, etc, I make sure that I read everything given to me.

-If there’s something that I do not understand, then I ask someone I know who has more knowledge than me for whatever I was applying for.
+If there’s something that I do not understand, then I ask someone I know who has more knowledge than me for whatever I am applying for.

 And oftentimes, I also check Google.